 Nobody knew the exact date of Stolyarov’s birth.
-He was born in 1911 in the family of gamekeeper Dmitry Stolyarov.
+He was born in 1911 into the family of gamekeeper Dmitry Stolyarov.
 Three years later the head of the family went to the First World War, where he died.
 After the October revolution, the family was on the verge of poverty and hunger.
-So the mother decided to send her sons to the “City of Bread” Tashkent.
+So the mother decided to send her sons to the City of Bread – Tashkent.
 Sergei’s metric was lost and he decided to have birthday on November 1.
 Only at the beginning of the two thousandth historians were able to establish the correct date – July 17 (or the Fourth of July, old style), 1911.

 On the road to Tashkent young Stolyarov fell ill with typhoid fever and was sent to orphanage in Kursk, where Sergei joined the drama club.
 After moving to Moscow in the late 20s, the future actor worked on the Kiev railway, devoting his spare time to drama school for the workers at the Moscow Art Theater, organized by actor Alexei Dikiy.
-Here Stolyarov was advised to enter the Moscow Art Theatre.
+There Stolyarov was advised to enter the Moscow Art Theatre.

 In 1935 Sergei played his debut role in the film Aerograd by Alexander Dovzhenko.
-The young actor was very bright in the role of the pilot, and the director Grigory Alexandrov invited him to play the lead role of athlete Ivan Martynov in the famous film “The Circus”.
+The young actor was very bright in the role of the pilot, and the director Grigory Alexandrov invited him to play the lead role of athlete Ivan Martynov in the famous film The Circus.
 After the film’s release Sergei Stolyarov gained incredible popularity.

-He appeared in images of fairy tale characters: in “Ruslan and Ludmila”, “Kashchei Immortal “, “Vasilisa the Beautiful “, “Ilya Muromets”, “Sadko”.
+He appeared in images of fairy tale characters: in Ruslan and Ludmila, Kashchei The Immortal, Vasilisa the Beautiful, Ilya Muromets, Sadko.

-Stolyarov’s hobby was hunting.
-The actor loved to go into the forest, in the world of real freedom and enjoyed the nature.
+His hobby was hunting.
+The actor loved to go to the forest, the world of real freedom, and enjoyed the nature.
 During the Great Patriotic War hunting helped him not only to save the family from starvation, but also to earn money for buying the tank for the front.
-It was in Alma-Ata, where Stolyarov with his wife and son were evacuated together with the “Mosfilm”.
-The actor was stolen all ration cards.
+It was in Alma-Ata, where Stolyarov along with his wife and son were evacuated together with the Mosfilm.
+All his ration cards were stolen.
 Then he took the gun and went hunting and returned a day later with a large mountain sheep.
-For some meat Konstantin Simonov gave the actor his new play “Russian people”, which was staged in the local theater.
-Proceeds from the performance were sent to the Defense Fund and spent on the tank, which then was called “Russian people”.
+For some meat Konstantin Simonov gave the actor his new play Russian People, which was staged in the local theater.
+Proceeds from the performance were sent to the Defense Fund and spent on the tank, which then was called Russian People.

 Most of the life Stolyarov’s family lived in a communal apartment.
 They had no car, no cottages.
 And the actor dressed modestly, did not like “showing off”.

 In the 60s Sergei and his wife Olga were dismissed.
 After that case the actor became seriously ill.
-The main role in the movie “Andromeda” was his last one.
+The main role in the movie Andromeda was his last one.

 About the fact, that he received the title of People’s Artist, he learned a few days before his death.